This Constitution is operative as of June 16, 2013

-Section 4.2 The Society may charge registration fees for its technical meetings in accord with IEEE Policy.
+Section 4.2 The Society may charge registration fees for its technical meetings in accordance with IEEE Policy.
 Registration fees for technical meetings jointly sponsored by the Society and IEEE or non-IEEE entities shall be governed by a suitable IEEE-approved Memorandum of Understanding, or MOU, executed by the Society, the IEEE, and the other entity.

-Section 4.3 The Society may collect revenues by other means, such as, but not limited, to advertisements, exhibits, and the sale of publications, provided that such means are consonant with the IEEE Constitution, Bylaws, and Policies, and the TAB Operations Manual, and do not encroach on revenue sources of prior established IEEE groups or sections.
+Section 4.3 The Society may collect revenues by other means, such as, but not limited to, advertisements, exhibits and the sale of publications, provided that such means are consonant with the IEEE Constitution, Bylaws, and Policies, and the TAB Operations Manual, and do not encroach on revenue sources of prior established IEEE groups or sections.
 Any new sources of revenue not explicitly covered by the TAB Operations Manual must be approved by the IEEE.

 Article V: Administration of the Society

 5.1.1 The Society shall be managed by the AdCom.
 The AdCom shall be comprised of 24 elected members with vote, elected officers with vote, and appointed ex-officio members with or without vote, as specified elsewhere in this Constitution and the Bylaws.
 Not less than two-thirds of the voting members of the AdCom shall be elected members.

 5.1.2 The terms of office for the 24 elected members shall be three years.
 One-third of the members shall be elected each year.
 Only two consecutive terms are permitted, but eligibility is restored after a lapse of one year.
 Specific election procedures are as specified elsewhere in this Constitution and the Bylaws.